dgraph-io/dgraph/wiki/content/faq/index.md

 If you're running more than five tables in a traditional relational database management system such as MySQL, SQL Server, or Oracle and your application requires five or more foreign keys, a graph database may be a better fit.
 If you're running a NoSQL database like MongoDB or Cassandra forcing you to do joins in the application layer, you should definitely take a look at moving to a graph database.

-While we absolutely believe in Dgraph it's important to remember it's still young.
-At this stage it's ideal for internal non-user facing projects as well as for projects that you've found impossible to realize in the past due to the complexity and computational cost imposed by classic table driven systems, endless joins, or the seemingly inescapable ''curse of dimensionality''.

 ### Why would I not use Dgraph?
 If your data doesn't have graph structure, i.e., there's only one predicate, then any graph database might not be a good fit for you.
 A NoSQL datastore is best for key-value type storage.